String Theory and Pre-big bang Cosmology: The pre-big bang scenario

-In particular, because of the peculiar kinematic properties of pre-big bang inflation, the quantum fluctuations of the metric tensor tend to be amplified with an unconventional spectrum which is growing with frequency (instead of being flat, or decreasing, as in the conventional inflationary scenario).
+In particular, because of the peculiar kinematic properties of pre-big bang inflation, the quantum fluctuations of the metric tensor tend to be amplified with an unconventional spectrum which is ``blue'', i.e. growing with frequency (as pointed out long ago in \cite{36,36a}), instead of being flat, or decreasing, as in the conventional inflationary scenario.
 A growing spectrum, on the other hand, simultaneously represents an advantage and a difficulty of pre-big bang models with respect to conventional models of inflation.

-\subsubsection{Tensor metric perturbations}
+\subsubsection{\it{Tensor metric perturbations}}

 The (phenomenological) advantage concerns the amplification of the (transverse, traceless) tensor part of the metric fluctuations, and the corresponding formation of a cosmic background of relic gravitational radiation.
 In models of pre-big bang inflation, in fact, the spectral energy of such background -- $\Om_g h^2$, where $\Om_g$ is the energy density in critical units, and $h$ the present value of the Hubble parameter in units of $100$ km ${\rm s}^{-1} {\rm Mpc}^{-1}$ -- is expected to growth with frequency \cite{36,36a,36b}, with a peak value \cite{36c} of about $\Om_g h^2\sim 10^{-6}$, reached around the cut-off frequency of the spectrum ($\om \sim 100$ GHz, roughly corresponding to the position of the peak of the electromagnetic CMB radiation).
-This behaviour is in sharp contrast with the gravitational background produced in models of slow-roll inflation, which is characterized by a peak value of order $\Om_gh^2 \sim 10^{-10}$ at the frequency scale of the present Hubble radius ($\om \sim 10^{-18}$ Hz), and which is monotonically decreasing with the frequency (see Fig. \ref{fig5}).
+This behaviour is in sharp contrast with the gravitational background produced in models of slow-roll inflation, characterized by a peak value which -- according to the most recent results on the polarization of the CMB radiation \cite{Bicep} -- is at most of order $\Om_gh^2 \sim 10^{-10}$ at the frequency scale of the present Hubble radius ($\om \sim 10^{-18}$ Hz).
+The corresponding spectrum is expected to be flat, or ``red'', i.e. monotonically decreasing with the frequency (see Fig. \ref{fig5}).